maddog986/wordpress-react-plugin-typescript-starter/README.md

 This is a starting point for someone who wants to develop a new Plugin for WordPress using React, Typescript and Webpack.
 It uses Docker for a quick and easy WordPress development stack.

 What makes this so great?
-With a simple `docker-compose up -d --build` command, you have a full WordPress instance running, with a plugin ready to be activated through the admin dashboard, AND, you can build a public, or admin (private) pages, using React with [React Refresh enabled](https://github.com/pmmmwh/react-refresh-webpack-plugin).
+With a simple `docker-compose up -d --build` command, you have a full WordPress instance running, with a plugin already activated, AND, you can build a public, or admin (private) pages, using React with [React Refresh enabled](https://github.com/pmmmwh/react-refresh-webpack-plugin).

 **src**: Everything in this folder gets compiled into production code into a folder name that matches the package name.